User-defined rule files and lib libraries¶

 <rule-name>.manifest

-: This is the rule manifest file.
-When the corresponding Lua script detects an issue (result == true), the manifest file contains a set of defined actions.
+: This is the rule list file.
+When the corresponding Lua script detects an issue (result == true), there is a set of corresponding behavior definitions in the manifest file.

 Manifest File Field Description¶